La Dolce Vita: Awards and recognition

-The New York Times described La Dolce Vita as "one of the most widely seen and acclaimed European movies of the 1960s".
-It was nominated for four Academy Awards, and won one for Best Costume Design: Black-and-White.
-La Dolce Vita also earned the Palme d'Or (Golden Palm) at the 1960 Cannes Film Festival.
+La Dolce Vita was nominated for four Academy Awards, and won one for Best Costume Design: Black-and-White.
+It also earned the Palme d'Or (Golden Palm) at the 1960 Cannes Film Festival.
 The film won best foreign language film award at New York Film Critics Circle awards and National Board of Review awards.
 It was also nominated for a BAFTA award in best film from any source category.

+The New York Times described La Dolce Vita as "one of the most widely seen and acclaimed European movies of the 1960s".
 Entertainment Weekly voted it the 6th Greatest film of all time in 1999.
 The Village Voice ranked the film at number 112 in its Top 250 "Best Films of the Century" list in 1999, based on a poll of critics.
 The film was included in "The New York Times Guide to the Best 1,000 Movies Ever Made" in 2002.
 In 2010, the film was ranked #11 in Empire magazine's "The 100 Best Films of World Cinema".
 In the British Film Institute's 2002 Sight & Sound polls of the greatest films ever made, La Dolce Vita ranked 24th in critics' poll and 14th in directors' poll.
 In the 2012 version of the list La Dolce Vita ranked 39th in critics' poll and 37th in directors' poll.
-In January 2002, the film was voted at No. 28 on the list of the "Top 100 Essential Films of All Time" by the National Society of Film Critics.
+In January 2002, the film was included on the list of the "Top 100 Essential Films of All Time" by the National Society of Film Critics.
 The film was Voted at No. 59 on the list of "100 Greatest Films" by the prominent French magazine Cahiers du cinéma in 2008.
 In 2007, the film was ranked at No. 19 by The Guardian's readers poll on the list of "40 greatest foreign films of all time".
 In 2010, The Guardian ranked the film 23rd in its list of 25 greatest arthouse films.
 In 2016, The Hollywood Reporter ranked the film 2nd among 69 counted winners of the Palme d'Or to date, concluding "What’s eternal is Fellini’s melancholy realization that behind modern-day sin, redemption, distraction and the come-hither facade of the sweet life, there lurks only emptiness."
 The film ranked 10th in BBC's 2018 list of The 100 greatest foreign language films voted by 209 film critics from 43 countries around the world.
-In 2021 the film was ranked at No. 6 on Time Out magazine's list of The 100 best movies of all time.
+In 2021 the film was ranked at No. 6 on Time Out magazine's list of The 100 best movies of all time and continues to make lists for essential movies to watch.